The Ultimate 510(k) Checklist

 Software Requirement Specification (SRS) 🔗

-• Format the SRS to be well-organized, and easily readable.
+• Format the SRS to be well-organized, easily readable, and traceable

 This chart shows the layout of software components and the relationships between them.

-• Include major external systems that interact with the device.
+• Describe how users or major external products interact with the system and software

 Software Design Specification (SDS) 🔗

-This section describes how the requirements in the SRS are implemented.
-Note: If your device has been determined to require Basic Level Documentation, then the SDS is not required to be part of the submission.
+This document describes how the requirements in the SRS are implemented.
+Note: If your device has been determined to require Basic Level Documentation, then the SDS is not required to be part of the 510(k) submission.

 • Provide the technical design details of how software functions, how the software design implements all the requirements of the SRS and how the software design traces to the SRS in terms of intended use, functionality, safety, and effectiveness.